IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **Variable Name** | **Description** | **Example**
 :--- | :--- | :---
 **env.pkgs.galaxy** | A list of Ansible Galaxy collections that will be installed during the setup playbook.
 The<br /> collections listed are required.
 Feel free to add more as needed, just make sure to follow the same list format. | community.general
-**env.pkgs.workstation** | A list of packages that will be installed on the workstation running Ansible during the setup<br /> playbook.
+**env.pkgs.controller** | A list of packages that will be installed on the machine running Ansible during the setup<br /> playbook.
 Feel free to add more as needed, just make sure to follow the same list format. | openssh
 **env.pkgs.kvm** | A list of packages that will be installed on the KVM Host during the setup_kvm_host playbook.<br /> Feel free to add more as needed, just make sure to follow the same list format. | qemu-kvm
 **env.pkgs.bastion** | A list of packages that will be installed on the bastion during the setup_bastion playbook.<br /> Feel free to add more as needed, just make sure to follow the same list format. | haproxy